-More than two-thirds of the Earth's surface is covered by sea and an average of five per cent of the seas is covered by ice.
-In the northern sea areas, the ice cover is at its largest between February and March when an average of 15 million square kilometres are covered by ice.
+More than two-thirds of the Earth's surface is covered by sea and an average of 7% of the seas is covered by ice.

-In the Antarctic Ocean, the area covered by ice is at its largest in September and the thickness of the ice is typically less than one metre.
+In the Antarctic Ocean, the area covered by ice is at its largest in September.
+Thickness of the ice is typically less than one meter, but can be even 2 meters.

 Sea ice is one of the most important factors regulating climate in cold areas.
 Ice reflects most of the incoming solar radiation back into the space: for ice covered by dry frozen snow the rate can be as much as 90 per cent, while for open sea, the figure is less than 10 per cent.